A payment of £115 + VAT will enable the access to the online self-review tool. The self-review tool will determine your

 Alternatively, you may like to complete the form as a group to ensure that you are getting a more rounded school perspective.
 This collaborative approach may take a little longer.

 It is an editable document and therefore we would encourage it to be completed in a number of sessions to gain the most accurate information.
 The self-review tool can be added to and edited at any point prior to submission.
 You should click ‘Save Progress’ after making any amendments.
 In order to keep your information secure, the contents will only save when you hit ‘save progress’.
 If the self-review tool is left idle for more than one hour you will be logged out and any unsaved information will not save automatically and so would be lost.
 Therefore please ensure you can save your progress as you work though the self-review tool.

 We recommend that you discuss certain criteria (1.4, 1.5a, 1.5b, 1.6a, 1.6b, 1.7, 1.11b, 1.11c, 2.2b, 4.8b, 4.8d) in your school’s Senior Leadership meetings.
 We also advise that your Governors contribute towards certain criteria too (1.4, 1.5a, 1.5b, 1.7, 4.3b, 4.8d, 4.9a)

 Once you have completed the self-review tool and gained agreement from colleagues/governors, you click on ‘Submit’.
-You will then receive an email confirming that your assessment has been completed and you will no longer be able to edit.
+You will then receive an email confirming that your self-review has been completed and you will no longer be able to edit.

 Once you have completed your self-review tool and submitted your responses a result of Emerging, Bronze, Silver or Gold will be calculated showing your result in percentages.